mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `log_info`

 Enable or disable the logging of messages whose syslog priority is *info*.
-These messages provide detailed information about the internal workings of MaxScale and should not, due to their large number, be enabled unless there is a specific reason for that.
-For instance, from these messages it will be evident, e.g., why a particualr query was routed to the master instead of to a slave.
-This kind of messages are disabled by default.
+These messages provide detailed information about the internal workings of MaxScale and should not, due to their frequency, be enabled, unless there is a specific reason for that.
+For instance, from these messages it will be evident, e.g., why a particular query was routed to the master instead of to a slave.
+These informational messages are disabled by default.

 ```
 # Valid options are: